OumlilLahoucine/mern-stack-chatapp/client/README.md

 This project is the frontend of a Realtime Chat Web Application built with React and Vite.
 It features real-time messaging, invitations, typing status, message status, online state, and search functionalities for friends and recent chats.

+This version (v1.0.0) includes text messaging only.
+Photos, audio recordings, and videos will be included in upcoming releases

 ## Screenshots

 ### Desktop